IBMDeveloperUK/Node-Red-Workshop-Starter/README.md

 ﻿*Read this in other languages: [日本語](README-ja.md).*

-# Node-RED MiniShift Workshop starter
+# Node-RED Workshop starter

-Different ways to start a workshop, either locally, using MiniShift or using IBM Cloud.
+Different ways to start a Node-RED instance, either locally, using MiniShift or using IBM Cloud.

 **Before you begin**